AshKyd/briscycle/site/moreton-bay/gateway-bridge-cycleway/index.md

   format: webp
 ---

-The Gateway Bridge (Sir Leo Hielscher Bridge) forms a significant part of the new [Moreton Bay Cycleway](/moreton-bay/).
+The Gateway Bridge (Sir Leo Hielscher Bridges) forms a significant part of the new [Moreton Bay Cycleway](/moreton-bay/).

 The eastern bridge has a 4.5 metre wide pedestrian and cycle lane that takes you from Eagle Farm to Murrarie.

 The bridge is currently a tollway but you can scoot, ride, or walk across the bridge for free.
 Only motorists need to pay the toll.

+{% image "./site/moreton-bay/gateway-bridge-cycleway/PXL_20230506_044442943.jpg", "The Sir Leo Hielscher Bridges from the air", "alignright", "The cycleway is visible on the eastern bridge (pictured on the left)" "alignright" %}

 ## Opening of the Gateway Bridge

-There was an open day for the new bridge on the 16th of May 2010, which gave pedestrians a chance to walk the bridge for the first time.
+There was an open day for the second bridge on the 16th of May 2010, which gave pedestrians a chance to walk the bridge for the first time.

 The bridge was initially open only to motor vehicles, but has since been opened to pedestrians and cyclists alike.